Daviszinho/AssessmentHikru/README.md

 ## Deployment

 The application is configured for deployment to Azure Web Apps.
-Update the deployment settings in the GitHub Actions workflow file (`.github/workflows/deploy.yml`).
+Update the deployment settings in the GitHdub Actions workflow file (`.github/workflows/deploy.yml`).

 ## Configuration